 |---|---|---|

-| Hello! | 안녕하세요! | An-nyeong-ha-se-yo |
+| Hello | 안녕하세요! | An-nyeong-ha-se-yo |

-| Table for 2, please | 두 명이요 | Du myeong-i-yo |
+| Two people, please | 두 명이요 | Du myeong-i-yo |

 | Do you have an English menu? | 영어 메뉴 있어요? | Yeong-eo me-nyu iss-eo-yo? |